wp-plugins/wp-admin-microblog/readme.txt

 == Frequently Asked Questions ==

-= I updated the plugin and now I don't find the "as a blog post"-option.
-What's wrong? = With version 0.9.6 you can select in the options which user group can use this function.
-After the upgrade the function is not activated directly.
-So you must only reactive it.
 = How can I send a message as e-mail notification? = If you will send your message via e-mail to any user, so write @username (example: @admin).